What Planetary Retrograde Means in Astrology

 Saturn Retrograde in 2026

-Saturn begins retrograde motion on 29 June 2026 in Aries and returns to direct motion on 15 November 2026.
+Saturn begins retrograde motion on 29 July 2026 in Aries before returning to direct motion on 13 December 2026.

 Uranus Retrograde in 2026

-Uranus turns retrograde on 3 September 2026 in Gemini and remains retrograde until 30 January 2027.
+Uranus stations retrograde on 11 September 2026 in Gemini and remains retrograde into 2027.

 Neptune Retrograde in 2026